babylonlabs-io/wallet-connector/docs/wallet-integration.md

 ## Wallet Integration

 This guide explains how to integrate wallets with the Babylon staking dApp.
-The dApp supports both Bitcoin (BTC) and Babylon (BBN) wallets through two integration paths:
+The dApp supports both Bitcoin and Babylon wallets through two integration paths:

 ### 1. Integration Through Tomo Connect SDK Lite (Recommended)